plomdawg/discord-bot/dota/README.md

 The bot consists of several Python files, each handling specific responsibilities:

+- [cogs/database.py](database.py): A cog that keeps track of users' scores.
+- [cogs/emojis.py](emojis.py): A cog that handles the emoji database.
+- [cogs/help.py](help.py): A cog responsible for the `/help` command.
-- `dotabot.py`: Main script responsible for loading and running the cogs.
+- [cogs/quiz.py](quiz.py): A cog responsible for managing and running the Shopkeeper's Quiz.
+- [cogs/voice_lines.py](voice_lines.py): A cog dedicated to the voice lines feature.
-- `wiki.py`: A utility cog that handles the Dota 2 wiki data, used by other cogs.
+- [cogs/wiki.py](cogs/wiki.py): A utility cog that handles the Dota 2 wiki data, used by other cogs.
-- `voice_lines.py`: A cog dedicated to the voice lines feature.
-- `quiz.py`: A cog responsible for managing and running the Shopkeeper's Quiz.
+- [dotabot.py](dotabot.py): Main script responsible for loading and running the cogs.
-- `dota_wiki.py`: A script used to scrape the Dota 2 wiki for data.
+- [dota_wiki.py](dota_wiki.py): A script used to scrape the Dota 2 wiki for data.

 ## Scraping data from dota wiki